-1 [SECTION 2-609.
-DISPOSITION OF UNCLAIMED ASSETS.
-If an heir, devisee, 2 or claimant cannot be found, the personal representative shall distribute the share of the missing 3 person to the person's conservator, if any, otherwise to the [tribal treasurer] to become a part of 4 the [tribal jurisdiction escheat fund].]
-5 Reporters' Note 6 7 8 9 This section is derived from Section 3-914(a) of the Uniform Probate Code.
-It is placed in brackets to indicate that an enacting tribal nation will need to modify it to match its unclaimed property statute or practice.
-10 PART 7.
-11 CLOSING ESTATE 12 SECTION 2-701.
-PROCEEDING TERMINATING ADMINISTRATION; ORDER 13 OF COMPLETE SETTLEMENT.
-14 (a) The administration of an estate is concluded by an order of complete settlement.
-The 15 personal representative may petition for an order of complete settlement no earlier than [four] 16 months from the appointment of the original personal representative, and any other interested 17 person may petition no earlier than one year from the appointment of the original personal 18 representative.
-The petition of the personal representative shall be heard as a matter of course, 19 but other petitions shall be heard only if there is good cause.
-The petition shall request the court 20 to approve the account or to compel and approve an accounting, and to adjudicate the complete 21 settlement and distribution of the estate.
-22 (b) After notice to all interested persons and hearing, and the filing of proof that a copy of 23 the accounting was mailed to the heirs and devisees entitled to distribution of the remaining 24 assets of the estate, and to all known creditors and other claimants whose claims are neither paid nor barred, the court may enter the appropriate orders, terminate the personal representative's

-- appointment, and discharge the personal representative from further claims or demands. - (c) Any accounting required under this section may be waived if the persons entitled to a copy consent in writing. - (d) An order of complete settlement shall be conclusive as to the matters determined on all persons given notice, subject only to being reversed, set aside or modified on appeal.
+- (a) The administration of an estate is concluded by an order of complete settlement.
+The personal representative may petition for an order of complete settlement no earlier than [four] months from the appointment of the original personal representative, and any other interested person may petition no earlier than one year from the appointment of the original personal representative.
+The petition of the personal representative shall be heard as a matter of course, but other petitions shall be heard only if there is good cause.
+The petition shall request the court to approve the account or to compel and approve an accounting, and to enter an order adjudicating that the estate has been fully administered, including that all presented claims have been paid, settled, or otherwise provided for, that all inheritance, estate, and other death taxes have been paid or provided for. - (b) After notice to all interested persons and hearing, and the filing of proof that a copy of the accounting was mailed to the heirs and devisees entitled to distribution of the remaining assets of the estate, and to all known creditors and other claimants whose claims are neither paid nor barred, the court may enter the appropriate orders, terminate the personal representative's appointment, and discharge the personal representative from further claims or demands. - (c) Any accounting required under this section may be waived if the persons entitled to a copy consent in [writing] [a record]. - 22 (d) An order of complete settlement shall be conclusive as to the matters determined on 23 all persons given notice, subject only to being reversed, set aside or modified on appeal.